rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

   - Allows for a common path prefix to be specified, with any paths and encoded YANG data to be encoded relative to the common path prefix.

-- A *collection-complete* notification, and associated configuration, has been defined to inform collectors when a subscription's periodic collection cycle is complete.
+- An *update-complete* notification has been defined to inform collectors when a subscription's periodic collection cycle is complete.

+- Support for {I-D.ietf-netconf-distributed-notif}} has been added to the base YANG Push v2 specification, as described in {{distributed-notifications}}.

 - TODO - More operational data on the subscription load and performance.